 The photo should be printed on photo-grade paper, not regular copy paper.
 The surface may be glossy, matte, satin or luster finish.
 No commercial clip art may be used in the photograph.

 The piece should be mounted and may be matted but should not be framed.
-All photography entries must have hook-side Velcro tabs attached to the back four corners.
 Entries not meeting all of these criteria may not be displayed.

 - Students may win first place more than once in successive years with different pieces.

-- Any student who does not fulfill all of the contest requirements will forfeit his right to win but will receive judges’ written critiques.
+- Any student who does not fulfill all of the contest requirements will forfeit their right to win but will receive judges’ written critiques.

 Students are strongly encouraged to rehearse and perform in one of the following side-by-side experiences hosted by members and directors of BJU performing groups.